Configure SSL mutual authentication

 You can implement mutual authentication during installation or activate it afterward.

 Note: When using mutual authentication mode, you must turn it on for the server, agents, and agent relays.
-Otherwise, they will not be able to connect to one another.
+Otherwise, they cannot connect to one another.
 If one party uses mutual authentication mode, all other parties must use it as well.

 Set up mutual authentication